cngrindstaff/Achievement-Vault/README.md

 # Achievement Vault
-This program achievements in video games.
+This program allows you to achievements in video games.
-Supports multiple games.
+It supports multiple games.
 Just add a new folder, html file, and excel sheet, then add a link to it on the main page.

 ## How it works
 You can have an excel file for each game.
 In it, list the achievements (and descriptions if you want).